-The 5 Skills You Need to Master tomorrow’s future
+The 5 Skills You Need to Master Your Future

 The past weeks have pushed us into a new reality.
 Working remotely, virtual learning and long-distance communication have become the new normal.
-Even with Germany slowly loosening restrictions it has become clear that there will be long-term changes on the job market.
+Even with Germany slowly loosening restrictions it has become clear that there will be long-term changes in the job market and future skills that will be required.

 Skill #1 Digital competencies